Junjiecode/-R-Shiny-project---Supermarket-sales-analysis/README.md

-# -R-Shiny-project---Supermarket-sales-analysis
+# R-Shiny-project---Supermarket-sales-analysis
 ## Welcome to my R project - Creating sales dashboard with Shinydashboard

-In this project, I will analyze supermarket sales data, and extract the marketing & sales insight from it, and deploy my finding by creating this interactive dashboard.
-If you found my dashboard interesting, don't hesistate to reach me out in <a href="https://www.linkedin.com/in/junjieyou/" target="_blank">Linkedin</a>.
+In this project, I will analyze supermarket sales data, extract marketing and sales insights, and present my findings through an interactive dashboard.
+If you find my dashboard interesting, please don't hesitate to reach out to me on 👉 <a href="https://www.linkedin.com/in/junjieyou/" target="_blank">Linkedin</a> 🤝:)